-Parliamentarians have access to public funds for their work expenses to enable them to conduct their parliamentary and official duties.
-IPEA’s mandate, as expressed by the Australian Government, is to provide greater oversight and accountability of these expenses.
+Parliamentarians access public funds to enable them to conduct their parliamentary business.
+IPEA’s mandate, as expressed by the Australian Government, is to provide greater accountability and transparency of these expenses.

-IPEA’s oversight will provide assurance to the public, parliamentarians and their staff that parliamentary work expenses are being used in accordance with the rules.
-IPEA does this at arm’s length from Government.
+IPEA’s oversight provides assurance to the public, parliamentarians and their staff that parliamentary work expenses are being used in accordance with the Framework under which these expenses are prescribed.
+IPEA does this at arm’s length from government.

-When IPEA has, or becomes aware of, a concern about a parliamentarian’s use of a work expenses or of their staff’s travel expenses, we deal with it consistent with IPEA’s protocol for Dealing with Misuse of Parliamentary Work Expenses.
+When IPEA has, or becomes aware of, information that indicates possible non-compliance with the Framework, IPEA acts in accordance with its protocol for Dealing with Misuse of Parliamentary Work Expenses.

-IPEA’s protocol sets out the scope of IPEA’s authority and powers, and the processes IPEA follows in dealing with a concern depending on its seriousness.
+IPEA’s protocol sets out the scope of IPEA’s authority and powers, and the process IPEA follows in dealing with concerns of possible misuse.

-IPEA will not generally respond to those who have raised concerns nor provide information on progress or any actions taken.
+IPEA does not generally respond to those who have raised concerns nor provide information on progress or any actions taken.